tecolicom/App-ansiecho/README.md

 # COLOR SPEC

-This is a brief summary taken from [Getopt::EX::Colormap](https://metacpan.org/pod/Getopt::EX::Colormap).
+This is a brief summary.
+Read ["COLOR SPEC" in Getopt::EX::Colormap](https://metacpan.org/pod/Getopt::EX::Colormap#COLOR-SPEC) for complete description.

 Color specification is a combination of single uppercase character representing 8 colors, and alternative (usually brighter) colors in